NEU-DSG/tapas-docs/public-docs/neh_pard_workplan.md

 metadata, and process pre-defined XQueries against the XML database.
 ## March - August 2015
 * Complete Hydra development
-* Complete Drupal work: investigate JavaScript libraries to use for visualizations; make necessary connection with XML database, send XQuery to XML database API and process the returned data (Eliot Scott)
+* Complete Drupal work: investigate JavaScript libraries to use for visualizations; make necessary connection with XML database, send XQuery to XML database API and process the returned data
 * Prepare for code-along events: begin recruiting participants, develop supporting materials
 * Ongoing application testing and debugging

 ## September 2015 - February 2016
 * User testing of working visualization prototypes, followed by evaluation survey to assess areas for further development and correction
-* Conduct first code-along: participants enhance their data during a one-week period of intensive activity in mid-fall coordinated with associated curricula (Scott Hamlin, Julia Flanders)
+* Conduct first code-along: participants enhance their data during a one-week period of intensive activity in mid-fall coordinated with associated curricula
 * Ongoing application testing and debugging

 # Year 3